 Jason Goss attended St. Mary’s University – School of Law, where he graduated in 2009 in the top 5% of his class and earned Manga Cum Laude honors.
 After graduating, he began practicing law in San Antonio as a prosecutor for the Bexar County District Attorney’s Office.
 He served nine years as a prosecutor, giving him an extensive background and experience with high-profile cases.
+He has 12 years of experience practicing law.

 Jason became a Felony Court Chief after just five years, among the quickest to reach such a position in Bexar County history.
 His drive, work ethic, and selflessness are qualities that rank him among the region’s premier attorneys.